Git Internals

 - The

-command is used to solve this problem.
-It stores all the refs in a single file calledpacked-refs
+git pack-refscommand is used to solve this problem.
+It stores all the refs in a single file calledpacked-refs.

 - If a ref is missing from the usual